© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hazelslack Tower is a scheduled monument protected by Historic England under reference 1007144.
 View the official record →

-Hazelslack Tower is a pele tower located in Westmorland, dating from the medieval period.
+Hazelslack Tower is a pele tower located in Westmorland, in the north-west of England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007144.

 Hazelslack Tower is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007144.